-divorce case is filed, you need to know that there are two bodies of law involved in
+The divorce process in Texas, can be rather daunting, particularly when there are children involved.
+Before your divorce case is filed, you need to know that there are two bodies of law involved in every court case:

 - substantive law and

 - procedural law

 Substantive law is the body of rules that consists of written statutory rules passed by legislature that govern how people behave.
 They also define our rights and responsibilities as citizens.
 There are elements of substantive law in both criminal and civil law.

 Procedural law is the body of legal rules is the set of procedures for making, administering, and enforcing substantive law.

 This article, and those in this series, will focus on basic procedural law — the system of court rules that must be followed for the substantive law to be declared and enforced by the court.

 Once you’ve read these materials, you will have a clearer understanding of how divorce cases travel through our Texas court system.

 For Quick Reference, Here Is a Short Summary of the Steps Involved in a Texas Divorce:

 There are 5 basic steps in a Texas Divorce proceeding: